garywiz/chaperone/doc/source/ref/config-service.rst

 replace earlier services defined with the same name.

 Each service inherits the environment defined by the :ref:`settings directive <config.settings>` and can be tailored separately for the needs of each service.
+Entries below marked with |ENV| support :ref:`environment variable expansion <env.expansion>`.

 .. _table.service-quick: